ZachHaber/vue-router-state/docs/guide/advanced/navigation-guards.md

 # Navigation Guards

-As the name suggests, the navigation guards provided by `vue-router` are primarily used to guard navigations either by redirecting it or canceling it.
+As the name suggests, the navigation guards provided by `vue-router-2-state` are primarily used to guard navigations either by redirecting it or canceling it.
 There are a number of ways to hook into the route navigation process: globally, per-route, or in-component.

 Remember that **params or query changes won't trigger enter/leave navigation guards**.
 You can either [watch the `$route` object](../essentials/dynamic-matching.md#reacting-to-params-changes) to react to those changes, or use the `beforeRouteUpdate` in-component guard.

 ## Global Before Guards

-<div class="vueschool"><a href="https://vueschool.io/lessons/how-to-configure-an-authentication-middleware-route-guard-with-vue-router?friend=vuerouter" target="_blank" rel="sponsored noopener" title="Learn how to create an authentication middleware with a global route guard on Vue School">Learn how navigation guards works with a free lesson on Vue School</a></div>

 You can register global before guards using `router.beforeEach`: